-Robert William Gary Moore (4 April 1952 – 6 February 2011) was a Northern Irish musician and singer-songwriter.
-Over the course of his career, Moore played in various groups and performed many different styles of music, including blues, hard rock, heavy metal and jazz fusion.
+Robert William Gary Moore (4 April 1952 – 6 February 2011) was a Northern Irish musician and songwriter.
+Over the course of his career he played in various groups and performed an eclectic range of music including blues, hard rock, heavy metal, and jazz fusion.

-Moore began his career in the late 1960s when he joined Skid Row, with whom he released two albums.
-After Moore left the group, he joined Thin Lizzy, which featured his former Skid Row bandmate and frequent collaborator Phil Lynott.
-Moore began his solo career in the 1970s, achieving his first major success with 1978's "Parisienne Walkways", which is considered his signature song.
-During the 1980s, Moore transitioned into playing hard rock and heavy metal with varying degrees of success around the world.
-By the decade's end, however, he had grown tired of his own music and decided to return to his roots with 1990's Still Got the Blues, which became the most …Read more on Wikipedia
+Influenced by Peter Green and Eric Clapton, Moore began his career in the late 1960s when he joined Skid Row, with whom he released two albums.
+After Moore left the group he joined Thin Lizzy, featuring his former Skid Row bandmate and frequent collaborator Phil Lynott.
+Moore began his solo career in the 1970s and achieved major success with 1978's "Parisienne Walkways", which is considered his signature song.
+During the 1980s, Moore transitioned into playing hard rock and heavy metal with varying degrees of international success.
+In 1990, he returned to his roots with Still Got the Blues, which became the most successful album of his career.
+Moore continued to release new…Read more on Wikipedia